-As Cserháti and Szabó (2014) suggested, the KMO value above the 0.6 threshold value was considered acceptable.
-This paper's overall sampling adequacy ranged from 0.722 to 0.857, signifying a good result.
-Similarly, Bartlett's test for appropriateness of data was conducted, and the result showed that all the factors were significant.
-A Cronbach's alpha value of greater than or equal to 0.6 is accepted as advised by (Eisinga et al. (2013), and here, the finding ranges from 0.699 to 0.846, providing all the factors are consistent and reliable.
+As Cserháti and Szabó (2014) suggested, the KMO value above the 0.6 threshold value is considered acceptable.
+This study's overall sampling adequacy ranged from 0.722 to 0.857, signifying a good result.
+Similarly, Bartlett's test for appropriateness of data was conducted.
+The result showed that all the factors were significant.
+A Cronbach's alpha value of greater than or equal to 0.6 is accepted, as advised by Eisinga, Grotenhuis and Pelzer (2013).
+The value of the current study ranged from 0.699 to 0.846, implying that the factors were consistent and reliable.

-A. Variables Emanating from Organizational Structure
+Variables Emanating from Organisational Structure

-This section considered the influence of organizational structure on sustainable competency of SMCs.
-Table 4, shows the results of the survey questionnaire analysis including mean value, ranking, standard deviation, and one-sample T-test.
-The top three ranked variables are: employees' strategic and operational decision-making power (i.e., decentralization), company demographics (age of the firm, stage of maturity, number of employees, and geographic region), and company policies and procedures.
-The significant value obtained from one sample T-test indicates that all the variables are statistically significant as their p-value is less than the chosen 0.05 (5%) level of significance, and accordingly the null hypothesis is rejected.
+This section expands on the influence of organisational structure on the sustainable competency of SMCs.
+Table 4 shows the results of the survey questionnaire analysis, namely mean value, ranking, standard deviation and one-sample t-test.
+The top three ranked variables were employees' strategic and operational decision-making power (i.e., decentralisation), company demographics (age of the organisation, stage of maturity, number of employees and geographic region) and company policies and procedures.
+The significant value obtained from one sample t-test indicates that all the variables are statistically significant, as their p-value was less than a 5% level of significance.
+Accordingly, the null hypothesis was rejected.